Gordon's Medical Centre

 Seeing a Doctor at Gordon's

-The school doctor, Dr Barker, is a local GP who holds a weekly clinic in school for Full and Weekly Boarders.
+The School Doctor, Dr Hassan, is a local GP who holds a weekly clinic in school for Full and Weekly Boarders.

 The usual range of general medical services are also provided by the West End and Chobham Medical Practice.
-It is therefore imperative that Full Boarders and Weekly Boarders are registered with Dr Barker.
-This means that Residential Boarders who need to see a doctor outside of term time must register with a local GP as a temporary resident.
+It is therefore imperative that Full and Weekly Boarders are registered with Dr Hassan.
+This means that Residential Boarders who need to see a doctor outside term time must register with a local GP as a temporary resident.
 The contact details for the West End Surgery are:

 West End Surgery